Bodyweight training has been around for centuries and is probably the oldest physical training protocol on the planet.

 Track Your Progress

-Keep a workout journal and record down what you do during each workout and how you performed.
+Keep a workout journal or use a fitness tracker to record what you do during each workout and how you performed.
 Do not rely on your memory.

 Strive To Beat Your Personal Bests

 The goal is to always push yourself out of the comfort zone.

 That may mean doing an extra rep or an extra set.
 Or even trying out a new exercise that you’re not familiar with.